Preparing for an Optimization

 An Important Note on PEQ Center Frequency Range

-On these PEQ parameter limit property pages, it's possible to choose a PEQ center frequency range that exceeds the optimization frequency range specified on the Criteria property page.
+On these PEQ parameter limit property pages, it's possible to choose a PEQ center frequency range that exceeds the optimization frequency range specified on the General Options property page.
 Care should be taken when doing this, as it can lead to unexpected results.
 If this condition exists when an optimization is run, MSO will issue a warning by default before the optimization is allowed to continue.
 You can disable this warning on the UI Options page of the Application Options property sheet.

-Beginning with version 1.1.15, MSO uses separate frequency ranges for normal optimization and when computing the maximum total PEQ boost or cut.
+MSO uses separate frequency ranges for normal optimization and when computing the maximum total PEQ boost or cut.
 In the latter case, the frequency range used is chosen to include both the PEQ center frequency range you specify, as well as the optimization frequency range.
 This range is never narrower than the optimization frequency range, but it will be wider if the PEQ center frequency range is chosen to be wider than the optimization frequency range.

 The Sub General PEQ Limits Property Page